 This bill would require the payment of an annual regulatory fee, for deposit into the Internet Poker Fund, to be continuously appropriated for the actual costs of license oversight, consumer protection, state regulation, and other purposes related to this bill.
-The bill would require each licensee to pay a one-time license deposit into the General Fund in the amount of \$10,000,000.
-The license deposit would be credited against quarterly fees equivalent to 8.5% of the licensee's gross gaming revenue proceeds, as specified.
+The bill would require each licensee to pay a one-time license deposit into the General Fund in an unspecified amount.
+The license deposit would be credited against quarterly fees equivalent to an unspecified percentage of the licensee's gross gaming revenue proceeds, as specified.
 The bill would require an applicant for an operator license to provide documentation establishing that the applicant is qualified to pay the one-time license deposit through its own net position or through credit directly to the applicant, as specified.
+The bill would require the first \$60,000,000 collected each fiscal year pursuant to the license deposit and quarterly fees provisions to be deposited into the California Horse Racing Internet Poker Account, which the bill would establish in the General Fund.
+The bill would continuously appropriate 95% of the funds in the account to the California Horse Racing Board for distribution, as specified, and would transfer 5% of those funds to the Fair and Exposition Fund, a continuously appropriated fund.

 This bill would establish the Unlawful Gambling Enforcement Fund within the General Fund for purposes of ensuring adequate resources for law enforcement charged with enforcing the prohibitions and protections of the provisions described above.
-The bill would authorize the Attorney General, and other public prosecutors, as specified, to bring a civil action to recover a civil penalty in an unspecified amount against a person who engages in those prohibited activities described above, or other specified unlawful gambling activities.
+The bill would authorize the Attorney General, and other public prosecutors, as specified, to bring a civil action to recover a civil penalty in an unspecified amount against a person who engages in those prohibited activities described above, or other specified unlawful gambling activities in connection with the use of an Internet access device.
 The bill would provide for an unspecified percentage of revenues from civil penalties collected to be deposited into the fund and used for law enforcement activities pursuant to these provisions, upon appropriation by the Legislature.